wfink/infinispan.playground.encoding/ProtoBufMessageMarshaller/README.md

-Migration examples for the ProtoAdaptor migration
+Migration examples for the ProtoAdapter migration
 -------------------------------------------------

 The following examples are meant to show how this deprecated MessageMarshalling can be migrated to use the direct annotated classes with AutoProtoSchemaBuilder and ProtoAdapter for Infinispan 12+

 SimpleEntry will show how to migrate classes which need not explicit handling as the Java types are supported by ProtoStream, only a few Protobuf types need some additional flags for the annotations to generate the correct schema.

-CustomTypeEntry will use instance variable types which are not directly supported by ProtoStream and will be handled by a custom MessageMarshaller, such migration need a bit more effort shown with the ProtoBufAdaptor project.
+CustomTypeEntry will use instance variable types which are not directly supported by ProtoStream and will be handled by a custom MessageMarshaller, such migration need a bit more effort shown with the ProtoBufAdapter project.

-The implementation after migration is shown in the ProtoBufAdaptor project, note the classes are kept compatible.
+The implementation after migration is shown in the ProtoBufAdapter project, note the classes are kept compatible.